backups-obsidian/backup-obsidian-2/200 general-notes/Study List - Fun.md

 - [ ] Watch neovim config video: [Neovim RC - From Scratch - YouTube](https://www.youtube.com/watch?v=w7i4amO_zaE)
 - [ ] Neovim as IDE - [Effective Neovim: Instant IDE - YouTube](https://www.youtube.com/watch?v=stqUbv-5u2s)
 - [ ] Revamp neovim as IDE
+- [ ] Create a whole neovim package which can be used in docker containers or any system.
+Everything should happen via a single curl command and a github gist.